PLangHQ/plang/Documentation/blogs/Lesson 5.md

-# Errors, Retry, Caching and Events
+# Lesson 5: Errors, Retry, Caching and Events

 ## Errors

-if you want to handle error for you code, it very simple
+If you want to handle errors in your code, it's very simple:

 ```plang
 - read file.txt into %content%